ALayendecker/Bamazon/README.md

 ## Organization

-Requires are located at the top of the liri.js file along with an instanciated spotify and user input global variable.
+Requires are located at the top of the bamazonCustomer.js and bamazonManager.js files along with global variables.

+In bamazonCustomer.js there are four primary functions that do the following.
+Display a console.table of products that displays item id's, names, and price.
+Users go through a set of inquirer prompts to attempt to purchase items based on their id's and request to buy a specified quantity.
+At which time the app will check the database to see if there is enough stock available.
+If a purchase completes the user has the oportunity to keep shopping or leave.
+If a purchase fails the user also has the option to keep shopping or leave.

-All functions are called through a switch case wrapped into a function for logging.
-Each of the four commands used in this app have their own functions.
+In bamazonManager.js functions are called through a switch case wrapped into a function for node logging.
+Users can do the following --

-`concert-this`

-`spotify-this-song`

-`movie-this`

-`do-what-it-says`

-The functions themselves are created in the bottom half of the liri.js file.
+`View Products for Sale`
+`View Low Inventory`
+`Add to Inventory`
+`Add New Product`
+These are managed by starting the program and using the up/down arrow keys to navigate the inquirer prompts and using user input when requested by the prompts.

 <!-- GETTING STARTED -->